 03 Feb The Beginners Guide to Implementing S&OP on IBP

-With S&OP on HANA, not only can you simulate any scenario in seconds, you can also drill down and segment that data at any level required.
-So with this application, you can remove the aggregation restrictions of BI, and the performance limitations of APO.
-That means the first time your users sit in an S&OP meeting and can answer a question immediately, with the facts to back it up, you can also share in that smug feeling of self-satisfaction they’ll have as well.
+With S&OP IBP, not only can you simulate any scenario in seconds, you can also drill down and segment that data at any level to view and analyze data at any level required.
+With this application, you can remove the aggregation restrictions of BI, and the performance limitations of APO.
+That means the first time your users sit in an S&OP meeting and can answer a question immediately, with the facts to back it up, you can also share in that smug feeling of self-satisfaction that they’ll have as well.

 Be Agile, or Lather, Rinse, Repeat